Vyral/base-template/_posts/2018-08-10-what-3-things-do-you-need-when-applying-for-a-loan.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Tony+Verdi/Tony+Verdi+Sells+Houses-+The+3+Things+You%2527ll+Need+to+Get+a+Home+Loan.mp4
 pullquote: >-
-  I can help you navigate through the homebuying process and can connect you with some great mortgage lenders.
+  I can help you navigate through the home buying process and can connect you with some great mortgage lenders.
 enclosure_type: video/mp4
 enclosure_time: